petervansickel/quickstart-ibm-cloud-private/docs/input-parameters.md

 # ICP installation parameters

 The installation parameters in alphabetical order are described below.
+The "source of truth" for all instance parameters is the root template.

 - BootNodeInstanceType:
   - The EC2 instance type to use for the boot node.
 The boot node is dedicated to the orchestration of the ICP deployment.
   - Default: `m5d.xlarge`

 - ClusterCADomain
   - The fully qualified domain name (host name) to use for the `cluster_CA_domain` attribute in the `config.yaml` ICP configuration file.
 For a production deployment this parameter should be provided.
+It must be the name used in the CN attribute of the PKI certificates used by the cluster for administrative access to the cluster.
   - Default: The cluster name concatenated with `.icp`, for example, using the default cluster name: `mycluster.icp`

 - ClusterCIDR (**required**)